thirumurthis/Learnings/Jaeger/install_jaeger.md

 * Next, we will run the SpringBoot application locally to send traces with OpenTracing.

-#### Installing Jaeger
+### what is Jaeger?

+Jaeger is an open-source project used for distributed tracing.
+Jaeger project was developed by Uber and is now a CNCF project.

+Say, when a request is being processed by multiple microservice the request flow between services can be traced in the Jaeger.
+The span tracing can be used to analyze the performance since the Jaeger UI provides details of how much time is spent on each service.

+### Jaeger installation steps

 * Install KIND cluster with necessary ports exposed

 * Install cert-manager, using cert-manager yaml

-    * Based on the Jaeger Installation document it requires cert-manager to be installed in the Kubernetes cluster before installing the Jaeger operator.
+    * Based on the Jaeger Installation document it requires `cert-manager` to be installed in the Kubernetes cluster before installing the Jaeger operator.

 * Create Namespace and Install Jaeger operator yaml